Getting help

 Undo

-The v3 scheduler uses Anki's new undo infrastructure - you can answer a card, bury a different card, and answer another card, then undo each one in turn if you wish.
-Previous schedulers handled undo separately, so a non-review action would clear the review history, and vice versa.
+The v3 scheduler uses Anki's new undo infrastructure: you can answer a card, bury another card, answer a different card, then undo each action in turn.
+Previous schedulers handled undo for review and non-review actions separately, so performing an action for one would clear the undo history for the other.

 Daily limits

-The new count is now capped by the review count by default, so that new card introduction is reduced/paused when you have a backlog of reviews.
-For example, if you have limits of 200 reviews and 20 new cards, and 190 reviews are due, only 10 new cards will be introduced.
+By default, the review limit in the v3 scheduler also applies to new cards, so that new card introduction is reduced/paused when you have a backlog of reviews.
+For example, if you have limits of 200 review cards and 20 new cards, and 190 review cards are due, only 10 new cards will be introduced.
 This prevents the backlog from getting worse.

-Each deck's limit affects the number of cards that will be drawn from that deck and its subdecks.
+The limits of each deck will control the number of cards that are gathered from that deck and its subdecks.
 Limits are applied from the deck you select, so if you select a child deck, its parents' limits will not apply.
-For example, with the following limits:
+For example, if the following limits are set:

 • Parent: 100